 If rain fell just before harvest, yeast may have washed off and yeast cell populations will be severely reduced or limited to what arrives on winery equipment.
 In the mean time, lingering water and moisture on the grapes also promotes rot.
 Bacteria in the must will multiply during the lag phase while what little indigenous yeast is present is trying to colonize.
 There may be no Saccharomyces cerevisiae in the must at all.
 If you do allow for spontaneous fermentation anyways, you might want to consider inoculating with cultured yeast at 3 or 4% alcohol.

 Even when must is inoculated with Saccharomyces cerevisiae, fermentation can get stuck and go wrong because of poor nutrients in the must.
 Therefore, when fermenting with indigenous yeast, it is good to know the nutrient condition of your must.
 Because indigenous yeast starts with a smaller population than inoculated yeast, things can go wrong easier.
 Building up nutrients in the must can be accomplished with the addition of diammonium phosphate (DAP).
-Some winegrowers have even added it in the vineyard.
+Some winegrowers have even added it in

 As a security measure, you may even choose to take your total batch of grapes or must, and inoculate some, while allowing another portion spontaneous fermentation.
 After all fermentation is complete, you can blend wild fermented wine with culture fermented wine, to give your finished product complexity.
 In the event that the spontaneous fermentation goes wrong, not all is lost.
 You still have a large portion of good wine finished on cultured yeast.
 Many California wineries practice blending wild with cultured with favorable results.